KartofellFirst/Hotoe/README.md

 but learning Hotoe from scratch <br> then after prototyping your HUD learning another framework to optimize it might sound too much.<br>

-Thats why Hotoe's API is built to be compact.
-That's why we have a quickstart in 1 minute. <br>
+But here's the catch: <br>
+Hotoe do not ask you to "learn" anything.<br>
+If you know JS — building with hotoe it is literally about aknowlegding existance of the second `navigator` on your page<br>

+Hotoe follows this one rule, that is guarantees our minimalism — <br>
-Prototyping language should be easy and comfortable to use.
+__"Prototyping language should be easy and comfortable to use.
+Comfortable enough to keep choosing it compare to heavy real frameworks"__

 <sub>2.
 Loosing your previous environment</sub>
 We storgly tolerate that, and admit that losing your your `npm`, `pip`, etc is not the way.<br>